 For this activity, study the available resources, including maps and globes around the lab room, and maps in your textbook, to become familiar with the oceans and major water bodies of Earth.
-Locate and label each of the following oceans and major water bodies on the world map provided at the end of the lab.
+Locate and label each of the following oceans and major water bodies with the name on the world map provided on the next page.

-Oceans: Major Water Boo North Sea
+Oceans: Major Water Bodies: North Sea

 Pacific Arabian Sea Caribbean Sea Persian Gulf

 Atlantic Baltic Sea Caspian Sea Red Sea

 Indian Bay of Bengal Coral Sea Sea of Japan

 Arctic Bering Sea Gulf of Mexico Sea of Okhotsk

 Black Sea Mediterranean Sea Weddell Sea